logo

 Medications:

-If treatment is prescribed for illnesses such as Hepatitis B or C, take the medicines regularly.
+If doctors prescribe treatment for illnesses like HBV or HCV, take the medicines regularly.

 Stress Management: